jonnonz1/nz-statute-book/acts/public/1989/public-finance-act-1989.md

   (b) must include only categories of expenses or non-departmental capital expenditure that contribute to a single overarching purpose.

 ### 7C Responsibility for, and administration and use of, appropriations
-(1) An appropriation is made to the Crown or an Office of Parliament.
+(1) An appropriation is made to the Crown, an Office of Parliament, or a parliamentary agency.
 (2) In the case of an appropriation made to the Crown,— (a) a Minister (the appropriation Minister) is responsible for the appropriation; and (b) the appropriation must be administered by 1 department (the appropriation administrator) on behalf of the appropriation Minister; and
   (c) if the appropriation is an appropriation for departmental expenses or a multi-category appropriation, any other department may incur expenses against the appropriation—
     (i) at the direction of the appropriation Minister; or (ii) with the agreement of the appropriation administrator.
-(3) Despite subsection (2)﻿(a), the Speaker is responsible for any appropriation administered by the Office of the Clerk of the House of Representatives or the Parliamentary Service.
+(3)
-(4) In the case of an appropriation made to an Office of Parliament,— (a) the Speaker is responsible for the appropriation; and (b) the appropriation must be administered by that Office of Parliament.
+(4) In the case of an appropriation made to an Office of Parliament or a parliamentary agency,— (a) the Speaker is responsible for the appropriation; and (b) the appropriation must be administered by that Office of Parliament or parliamentary agency.
 (5) The reference to department in subsection (2)﻿(b) does not include a departmental agency that, under Part 2 of Schedule 2 of the Public Service Act 2020, is not empowered to manage assets or liabilities.

 ### 8 Appropriation limited by amount